Wednesday, January 26, 2011

 30.30 Days of Night: Director: David Slade Writer: Steve Niles Cast: Josh Hartnett, Melissa George, Danny Huston, Ben Foster

-Literature is a complicated thing to transfer to film especially when you are trying to bring the feeling of a place to life and take the emotions that someone is having in a book and putting them on the screen.
+The issue: Literature is a complicated thing to transfer to film especially when you are trying to bring the feeling of a place to life and take the emotions that someone is having in a book and putting them on the screen.
 The setting of the small town in Alaska with the cold isolation that you get from the first time you watch 30 days of Night is expressed so wonderfully with this film by director Slade.

 What makes Slade such a perfect candidate for this film is that he knows how to get past all the big budget stuff and tell the story of these people on a small level.
 A comic or a graphic novel past all the powers and explosions is about people and everyday problems.